-Sixteen percent of Hawaii's population (16+ years old) was lacking basic prose literacy skills, which means the knowledge and skills needed to perform prose tasks (to search, comprehend, and use information from continuous texts, such as paragraphs from stories).
+An impetus for the Governor to invest in an Early Learning program for 4-year olds may have been gleaned from a study that found that sixteen percent of Hawaii's population (16+ years old) was lacking basic prose literacy skills, which means the knowledge and skills needed to perform prose tasks (to search, comprehend, and use information from continuous texts, such as paragraphs from stories).
 This group included those who scored 'below basic' in prose and those who could not be tested due to language barriers.
 This was an estimate that had a margin of error as measured by the associated credible interval.
 There was a 95 percent chance that the value of the percent lacking basic prose literacy skills was contained between the lower and upper bound.
 The literacy assessments are conducted in conjunction with the National Assessment of Adult Literacy (NAAL) about once a decade and 2003 was the most current one available.